Find below some amazing hikes we’ve been recording, you can download the GPX files to use with your favorite app !

 Walk back on your tracks to the wooden bridge, cross it and keep walking straight at the signs following “Rondetunet”, walk passed “Gammelsætra” by the other side and follow the trail along Lake Musvøltjonna.
 Just after a small bridge and when you see old cabins which are “Musvølsætra” there is a sign indicating “Rondetunet” to the right.
 Don’t follow it but keep straight between the cabins.
 Walk until a bridge made out of corrugated metal sheets and at the intersection right after, make a left (don’t miss that one !).
 Follow all the way through moss and pine trees, passing a nice little lake and walking on a few wooden sticks to avoid getting all muddy until you get back onto the main trail you started from.
 Keep following that track back to the beginning, crossing the wooden bridges and then the Atna until you get back to Strømbu.

-Starting straight from the Lodge, this loop brings out through the pine trees before heading out into the open land, territory of the reindeer and a very different type of vegetation from the valley.
+Starting in front of the Rondane River Lodge, this loop brings out through the pine trees before heading out into the open land, territory of the reindeer and a very different type of vegetation from the valley.
 The start is a bit steep but then the slopes are gentle all the way to the top of Pika from where you can enjoy a 360° panorama on the surrounding peaks.
 Come back making a loop showing you a couple of peaceful mountain lakes.

 You will soon be able to see the summit where you’re heading slightly to your right hand side (it is actually the fore-top but Pika is right behind).
 Keep following the cairns until you reach the summit.